FRBs/astropath/docs/offset_function.rst

   in units of :math:`\phi`.  :math:`p(\omega|O) = 0` for
   :math:`\theta > \theta_{max}`
 * ang_size -- An array of angular sizes :math:`\phi`
-  for all of the galaxies.
+  for all of the candidate galaxies.

 Below are the 3 offset functions currently coded.
 Note that each of these are normalized to unit total